I wasn't ready for summer to end, but decided to be positive and jumped right out of bed when my alarm went off

 My mother-in-law sold her house in less than a week on the market, and the time to pack and move had arrived.
 Hubby, the kids, and I went over to help.
 My job was to go through all of the photos she and her parents had collected over the last 65 years, combine them and store them in plastic tubs.
 Actually my job was to pack said photos, but since the majority of them were strewn through dusty, silverfish infested boxes, falling out of photo albums whose sticky pages had long since lost their stickiness, or tucked away in the drug store envelopes they originally came in, I figured this would be a much better option.

-Here are Hubs and I when we were around 19 circa 1995.
+Here is one of the old pictures I found at MIL's.
+Here are Hubs and I when we were around 19 circa 1995. |

 Since MIL hasn't found a permanent place, Hubs and I offered to store her furniture and boxes in our garage, which meant a major, two-day long garage rearrangement.